Quantum-enhanced Markov Chain Monte Carlo for systems larger than your Quantum Computer

 \section{Conclusions}

-In this paper starting with the QeMCMC approach of \cite{layden2023}, we identified two important elements that lead to its desirable performance, namely the possibility to suggest proposal steps with big Hamming distance from the previous configuration (due to generating superposition of all configurations), while returning a new configuration that is close in energy with the previous one (due to the use of the problem Hamiltonian and the suitable annealing-style brief evolution).
-At the same time we identified, as a limitation of QeMCMC, the necessity for using QPUs of size as large as the Ising system considered.
+In this paper starting with the QeMCMC approach of \cite{layden2023}, we identified two important elements that lead to its desirable performance, namely the ability to suggest proposal steps with big Hamming distance from the previous configuration (due to generating superposition of all configurations), while returning a new configuration that is close in energy with the previous one (due to the use of the problem Hamiltonian and the suitable annealing-style brief evolution).
+At the same time, we identified a limitation of QeMCMC regarding the requirement of a QPU with as many qubits as the size of the Ising system considered.

 In order to enable the use of small QPUs we introduced the concept of coarse graining, meaning that we considered a subset of the overall system in order to find the next suggested configuration.
 To make our proposal competitive with QeMCMC and classical solutions, we aimed to find a coarse graining that retains (largely) the two advantages of QeMCMC.
 Our final ``multiple groups'' coarse graining achieves this: can give rise to new configurations that differ as much in Hamming distance as one wishes; for each ``local'' subpart considered we used an effective reduced Hamiltonian that treats the coarse grained spins as an external field, achieving a sufficiently good approximation.